Media Studies at the SOJC

 Students in our program do real research—and not just in the library.
-They learn how to dance from children in Ghana while studying the nation’s emerging media presence.
-They present their work at academic symposiums.
-They gain hands-on experience as interns at a range of organizations.
-Build your portfolio as you deepen your understanding of media’s role in society.
+Build your portfolio and deepen your understanding of media's role in society as you:

 Kyu Ho Youm grew up in South Korea without the right to freedom of expression.
 Now he’s one of the world’s foremost experts on free speech.
 This SOJC professor’s research has profoundly impacted laws across the globe, including a landmark decision to allow media into South African courtrooms.
 His latest project?
 Studying the legal implications of fake news.